 A singer’s talent is complete when they can bring a crowded dive bar to a collective hush and also get one of the biggest audiences on the planet to a collective standing ovation.
 Stephanie Anne Johnson is that special singer.
-The front person for the Tacoma-based band, The Hidogs, can don a cowboy hat and sing over a slide as old timers weep.
+Stephanie can don a cowboy hat and sing over a slide as old timers weep.
 And they have wowed judges on the immensely popular NBC TV series, The Voice, showcasing their gifts.

 Perhaps it’s no surprise that Johnson is so affecting.
 Their mantra, after all, is “Find your joy and go there.”
 Their prowess exudes whether they are singing the Black national anthem - “Lift Every Voice And Sing” - to a packed auditorium or whether they're cooing acoustic lullabies to Saturday night tavern regulars.
 Their music, which is rooted in all that’s American, expresses the pain of the past, the roots of the down home and the hope that hard work will lead to proper reward.

-Stephanie Anne Johnson has opened for acts that include Mavis Staples, Cedric Burnside, and Black Joe Lewis
+Stephanie Anne Johnson has opened for acts that include political figure Bernie Sanders, and artists such as Mavis Staples, Chaka Khan, Ani DiFranco, Joseph, Cedric Burnside, and Black Joe Lewis